 Chapter 12 analyzes the economic and social effects of the alternatives.
 The economic and social impacts are largely qualitative and deal with impacts on persons and on communities.
 The economic impacts of Alternatives 2 and 3 depend on the extent to which those control rules constrain the status quo harvest strategies used in establishing TACs.
 The short-term simulation projections suggest that TACs under Alternatives 2 and 3 would be less than under Alternative 1.
 The extent of this difference depends on the degree to which actual TACs are set below the proposed OFLs.
 Under the Alternative 1, the MSY control rule for these fisheries has not been constraining.
 However, the proposed OFLs for Alternatives 2 and 3 would be lower than those under Alternative 1, so TACs would likely have to be set lower to adjust for the lower OFLs.

-In general, any decline in the TAC is likely to contribute to reduced gross revenues to harvesters, processors, and other businesses that rely on the crab fishery.
-In addition, any prolonged reduction in the TAC could also contribute to fleet consolidation.
-Reductions in TAC could also negatively impact communities through reduced spending in that community by processors, harvesters, crab support businesses, residents that work in the crab industry, and other residents and businesses that indirectly depended on the snow crab industry.
+In general, any TAC decline is likely to contribute to reduce revenues and profits to harvesters and processors in the fishery and could contribute to fleet contraction.
 However, in the long-term, Alternative 2 and 3 OFLs could result in higher retained yields and lower rebuilding times for these fisheries, which would likely contribute to increased gross revenues to harvesters and processors in the future and could contribute to some fleet expansion.